 Capitain Petzel, 45 Karl-Marx-Allee, Berlin, Germany, +49 30 2408 8130

-Founded in 2001 by artists Maik Schierloh and Joep van Liefland in an auto body shop, Autocenter is an independent exhibition space which soon became a household name on Berlin’s alternative, underground art scene.
-Located in the hip district of Friedrichshain, in boasts 350 square metres of exhibition space, where international visual artists such as Victor Alimpiev, Patrick Alt and Anette Babl can display their work in an atmosphere of creative freedom.
+Founded in 2001 by artists Maik Schierloh and Joep van Liefland in an auto body shop, Autocenter is an independent exhibition space which soon became a household name on Berlin’s alternative underground art scene.
+Located in the hip district of Friedrichshain, it boasts 350 square meters of exhibition space, where international visual artists such as Victor Alimpiev, Patrick Alt, and Anette Babl can display their work in an atmosphere of creative freedom.
 Set up as a non-profit space for art beyond the hierarchies of the art market, Autocenter is all about artistic experimentation in the fields of two- and three-dimensional art, beyond the confines of curatorial concern and convention.

 The name of this gallery tells the whole story: Soy Capitan translates to ‘I am the Captain’, a mantra that applies to the gallery’s position in the art world.
 After five years as director of gallery Guido W. Baudach, Heike Tosun finally opened her own space in the trendy district of Neukölln, and later established another, brand new location in the heart of Kreuzberg in 2012.
 This fresh space is already attracting plenty of attention from art lovers and collectors, and its mission is to present Berlin artists like Benja Sachau, Henning Strassburger, Klara Hobzas and Matthias Dornfeld.